Juba-Foundation/hikma-health-backend/README.md

 GCP > SQL > Create Instance “hikma-db”: create default user (“postgres”), create UUID password and save it somewhere.
 Use the same compute zone as the cluster.
+You can Choose either a Private or Public IP.
+Learn more about the pros and cons of each

 **Create bash alias:**
 ----------------------